 If your monitor is not using the dedicated graphics card in your laptop then follow these steps to enable it ( For Nvidia Users)

 - Switch from integrated GPU to dedicated GPU on the 2nd monitor

 This will switch the display of your monitor from the Intel HD graphics to your laptop GPU which will increase the smoothness and performance of the screen and give you 0 lag.

-7. Check Laptop Power Settings
+7. Check Power Settings On Your Laptop

-When connecting an external monitor to gaming laptop, it’s essential to see that while gaming, your laptop power settings are set to maximum performance and it’s plugged in.
+When connecting an external monitor to your gaming laptop, it’s essential to see that while gaming, your laptop power settings are set to maximum performance and it’s plugged in.

 8. Enable Vsync

 Vsync is a common culprit when it comes to laggy displays, that’s because Vsync doesn’t limit the FPS to a certain number and because of that , there are severe FPS spikes.